 In secrecy, he begun composing his own music from the age of 14 for many hours after his classical studies and even though many public performances and classical competitions followed (including recognition from UNICEF for his charity performances), his obsession with his compositions kept on growing.

 In 1995 he moved to Messina where he met Pippo Mafali, an older and well established musician at the Conservatorio di Messina, who injected a deep sense of purpose into Massimo’s ambition.
 This combined with the knowledge of his father’s success in Australia in the ‘60s pushed Massimo to move to England and begin a new chapter of his life.

 Resident in the UK since 1998 he faced similar language and financial challenges as his father did in Australia.
 Despite these, Massimo established solid foundations and avidly acquired knowledge and experience on orchestration, music technology, music history and contemporary composers.
 He dedicated all his resources on the founding of the “MN Studios” in Oxfordshire from which he now composes and operates.

-Between concerts and session recordings Massimo works on a large number of personal orchestrations and since 2011 he has been producing music for corporate and movie productions; most recently the documentary “Madam & the Dying Swan” and an upcoming National Geographic mini series due to air at the end of 2016.
+Between concerts and session recordings Massimo works on a large number of personal orchestrations and since 2011 he has been producing music for corporate and movie productions; most recently the documentary “Madam & the Dying Swan” and Jeremy Iron's TV series called Trashed now available for streaming on Amazon Prime Video.

 Despite the many interruptions to the process, Massimo is also completing the release of his piano solo album “Pensieri”, an emotional journey through his difficult years that also features the very first piece of music he composed at the age of 14.
 A lauch concert took place in 2015 and pre release promo CDs are available by contacting him.